ksevindik/ksevindik.github.io/_posts/2016-04-12-configuring-vaadin-without-web-xml.md

+---
+layout: post
-# Configuring Vaadin without web.xml
+title: Configuring Vaadin without web.xml
+author: Kenan Sevindik
+---

 There is always room for improvement in programming world.
 After my [initial post](http://www.kenansevindik.com/how-to-start-working-with-vaadin/) about configuring Vaadin in 6 simple steps, one of my friends indicated that we could have used annotation based